 "I need a React.js developer!"

 These dashboards are fully interactive.
 For example, by mousing over skills you can see a description of what that skill is.
 Imagine having this dashboard open as a cheat-sheet while on the phone with a candidate.
 They tell you they haven't worked directly with React, but have experience with Angular and Node.
-Simply mouseover the skills, and see at a glance what they are and if they are relevant.
+See at a glance what those skills are and if they're relevant.

 To learn more

 This example barely scratches the surface of what this data can provide.
-These visualizations are fully customizable, and the data can be formatted a number of ways including:
+These visualizations are fully customizable, and the data can be formatted a number of ways, including interactive dashboards, web applications, PDF reports and spreadsheets.

-If you're interested in using this technology in your company, please contact me at firstname.lastname@example.org.
-To learn more about how Steppingblocks is working in partnership with NSF and the Computer Science Performance Index (CSPI) to close the technology skills gap visit our page.
+To learn more about how Steppingblocks is working in partnership with NSF and the Computer Science Performance Index (CSPI) to close the technology skills gap contact us today.
 The increased demand for AI and machine learning for recruiting can be solved by identifying the supply and demand of qualified talent.